eddiemoon99/moonfitness-app/README.md

 # moonfitness-app

-This repository contains the source code for a mock fitness club web application.
+This repository contains the source code for a mock fitness franchise web application.

 This application was created using React.js and Django.